Inauguration of Jair Bolsonaro: Speech

 The second Bolsonaro speech, this time for his electors outside the Congress, gained repercussion around the world, specially his speech, hold a Brazilian flag, in favor of a "traditional family", against what he called the "political correctness" and "nocive ideologies" and that his inauguration would represent "the day that the people began to break free from socialism".

 The largest and most famous international newspapers, such as French Le Monde and Le Figaro, British The Guardian, Italian Corriere della Sera, the American newspaper The New York Times and American broadcaster CBS News highlighted the moment and all of them called president Bolsonaro a "populist" and "far-rightist".

 For CBS News, "Bolsonaro was the latest of several far-right leaders around the globe who have come to power by riding waves of anger and promising to ditch the status quo".
-Corriere della Sera criticized the "poor references" to economic programs of the new government during Bolsonaro's speech, who, according to the newspaper, "repeatedly acknowledged understanding a thing" about it, delegating all of economic issues to his Minister of the Economy, Paulo Guedes.
+Corriere della Sera criticized the "poor references" to economic programmes of the new government during Bolsonaro's speech, who, according to the newspaper, "repeatedly acknowledged understanding a thing" about it, delegating all of economic issues to his Minister of the Economy, Paulo Guedes.

 According to Le Figaro, "Jair Bolsonaro took office on Tuesday, opening an age of ruptures with many uncertancies related to a far-right leaning of the largest power of the Latin America".
 Spanish newspaper El País, highlighting the promise to "free Brazil from corruption, criminality and ideological submission", emphasized the alliance of Bolsonaro with U.S. President Donald Trump.

 The reference to socialism during the inauguration speech also gained repercusion nationally.
 In his social networks, professor, former Minister of Education and former Mayor of São Paulo Fernando Haddad, who went to the runoff in the 2018 election, ironized the president, regarding the minimum wage fixed on 2 January by him, affirming: "The people began to break free from socialism: expected minimum wage of R$ 1,006 was fixed in R$ 998.
 No pity.
-Wild!".
+Wild!"

 In an interview to the Brazilian version of El País on 7 January, politician Ciro Gomes, who placed third in the first round of the 2018 election, affirmed: "What's unsettling is that he said this in his inauguration speech, something that is projected for history.
 It was not supposed to be a "podium rapture", but what he does is a "podium rapture" that comes from the premise of the ignorance of the people.
 He supposes that the people is stupid, uncapable to know what socialism is.
 Affirming this, he conjures in the word "socialism" all of the conservative anger, that has two plans: conservative habits and economic conservatism.
 It is a tragedy, because it means that the comrade, after beginning his government, announces he will stay at the podium.
 He keeps saying superficial silly things and afirms himself in an 'antipetismo' also superficial".